cgiacomi/sms2droid/README.md

     ruby sms2droid.rb

-and then just follow the instructions to convert the `iphone sms database file`.
+and then just follow the instructions to convert the iphone sms database file.

 At this point you should have a file called `sms.xml`